chakra-xui/chakra-xui/packages/theme/README.md

 # @chakra-xui/theme

-The default theme package for Chakra UI's components.
+The default theme package for Chakra xui's components.